rasberry/MathVenture/readme.md

- -b (number)            Output number in given base (if generator supports it) -d (number)            Number of digits to print (default 1000) -d-                    Keep printing numbers until process is killed -n                     Insert newlines periodically -nw                    Number of characters between newlines (default 80)
+ -b (number)            Output number in given base (if generator supports it) -d (number)            Number of digits to print (default 1000) -d-                    Keep printing numbers until process is killed -f (file)              Write digits to a file instead of standard out -v                     Show progress bar and stats
+ -n                     Insert newlines periodically -nw                    Number of characters between newlines (default 80)